protonemedia/laravel-splade-docs/lazy-loading.md

 ## Load from another URL

 If you don't want to include the content directly into the slot, you may define a custom URL to tell Splade where to fetch the content.
-Not that the endpoint should use the [Splade's Middleware](/navigation-routing.md) as well.
+Note that the endpoint should use the [Splade's Middleware](/navigation-routing.md) as well.

 ```blade
 <x-splade-lazy url="/notifications">